 How does LifeSkills align with recent developments in education?

 The Young Person Guarantee No One Left Behind report (2020)[4] highlighted the need for a role in schools to be established to manage this work.
-These newly established DYW regional school co-ordinators may find LifeSkills provides useful content for the range of practitioners they support.
+These DYW regional school co-ordinators may find LifeSkills provides useful content for the range of practitioners they support.

 How does LifeSkills help students develop core transferable skills?

-LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work:
+LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work.
+Find out more in the core transferable skills suite.

 LifeSkills also supports young people prepare for work by raising their awareness of the skills they are learning in education and how they can be useful in a work context.
 This in turn helps them articulate and promote their skills when applying for jobs across different sectors.

-With the changing world of work and the impact of recent events on the labour market, it’s important for students to understand the skills employers are now looking for and how these have changed – to find out more take a look at our Jobs of the future guide.
+With the changing world of work and the impact of recent events on the labour market, it’s important for students to understand the skills employers are now looking for and how these have changed – to find out more take a look at our Your guide to the green jobs of the future.
 You can also learn more about employment trends from the bank of research we have collated from organisations across the sector here.

 [2] https://education.gov.scot/improvement/learning-resources/career-education-standard-3-18-suite-of-learning-resources/